 Next Generation Solutions

-Whether innovators want to secure market access, license their technologies or attract investment in brick-and-mortar infrastructure, Canopy is investing its efforts in the success of the next-generation fashion revolution.
+Whether innovators want to secure market access, license their technologies or attract investment in new greenfield mills, the CanopyStyle initiative is poised to play a pivotal role in bring Next Generation solutions to scale.